Klonoa: Door to Phantomile: Legacy

 Klonoa: Door to Phantomile is remembered for its blend of 2D gameplay and 3D visuals.
-Critics praised it for retaining classic side-scrolling gameplay while still acknowledging the industry's transition to 3D.
+Critics praised it for retaining classic side-scrolling gameplay while still keeping alongside the industry's transition to 3D.
 GameSpy, Polygon, and GamesRadar+ ranked it as the 5th, 10th, and 25th best PlayStation game of all-time respectively.
 Nintendo Power called it "arguably the best platformer released for the PlayStation" and GameSpy called it the best 2.5D game ever and of the best platformers of its generation.
+In 2015, Hardcore Gaming listed the game on their 200 Best Video Games of All Time.

 The game spawned a series of sequels, including a direct sequel titled Klonoa 2: Lunatea's Veil (2001) for the PlayStation 2, as well as other titles for the Game Boy Advance.
 The original game was remade as Klonoa in 2008 for the Wii, developed with key members of the original team, including director Yoshizawa.
 A compilation featuring a high-definition remaster of Door to Phantomile and the original Klonoa 2, titled Klonoa Phantasy Reverie Series, was released July 8, 2022 for multiple platforms.
 The remaster is built from the Wii remake but incorporates elements from the PlayStation original.
 An anime film set in the same universe as Door to Phantomile was announced in 2016, but was then canceled in 2019.